vanguardbackup/docs/index.md

 - Notification Streams
 - And more!

-Thank you for choosing Vanguard for your backup needs.
+Thank you for choosing Vanguard.
 We're excited to help you keep your data safe and secure!